dosipod/SrWiki/Reactive-Animations.md

 | **Waterfall | FFT version of a Waterfall.| Speed: Speed <br /> Intensity: Adjust colour<br /> FFT High: 256 freq bin select on ESP32.<br /> FFT Custom: Volume comparator on ESP32.
 <br />

+## Peak Detection

+On the ESP32, you can adjust 'FFT High' in order to select frequency bins 0 - 255 to compare against.
+In addition, 'FFT Custom' is adjust to select the volume that you want to compare the bin against.
+These are the raw frequency bins and have not been 'normalized'.
+As a result, some bins may have high volumes than others.

 ## FFT Routines for ESP32 Notes

 ### Freqmatrix